datanucleus/datanucleus-maven-parent/README.md

 datanucleus-maven-parent
 ========================

-Parent POM for all Maven plugin projects
+Parent POM for all DataNucleus plugins using Maven.